onehao/ranchercatalog/templates/kalimetasploit/0/README.md

 ### Info:

- This template creates, ubuntu 14.
+ This template creates, Kali base image with metasploit .

 ### Usage:

- ubuntu 14 with port 22 mapping to 8022
  mail to onehao333@gmail.com if needed.